-X. Documentation of Person Estimating Replacement Value
+Documentation of Person Estimating Replacement Value

-When engaged in an estimate of replacement cost provided by an insurance professional in connection with a homeowner's insurance policy, the licensee is advised to document the following;
+The California Code of Regulations Sec.
+2695.182 states that when an estimate of replacement cost provided by an insurance professional in connection with a homeowner's insurance policy, the licensee must document the following;

-- Designation or status of the person preparing the estimate.
-That is, the insurer underwriter or actuary or other person identified by the insurer; a broker-agent, a contractor, an architect, a real estate appraiser, or other person or entity making such an estimate - For the person preparing the estimate the name, job title, address, telephone number, and license number (if applicable) should be noted - The source or method used to make the estimate.
-This includes any replacement cost calculator, contractor's estimate, architectural report, real estate appraisal, or other source or method - A copy of inspections, reports, contractor's estimates, or other documents used to prepare the estimate of replacement value
+- Designation or status of the person permitted under Insurance Code Sec.
+1749.85 to prepare the estimate.
+That is, the insurer underwriter or actuary or other person identified by the insurer; a broker-agent, a contractor, an architect, a real estate appraiser, or other person or entity permitted by code to make such an estimate - For the person preparing the estimate the name, job title, address, telephone number, and license number (if applicable) is required

+- The source or method used to make the estimate.
+This includes any replacement cost calculator, contractor's estimate, architectural report, real estate appraisal, or other source or method. - A copy of inspections, reports, contractor's estimates, or other documents used to prepare the estimate of replacement value.

-The licensee maintains records of the estimate for a time period (five years, for example) after coverage terminates.
+The licensee maintains records of the estimate for five years after coverage terminates.
 If the estimate of replacement cost is provided to an applicant to whom an insurance policy is never issued these provisions do not apply.
 The regulation imposes no duty upon a broker-agent to obtain from the insurer and maintain any information or document that in the absence of this regulation would not come into the possession of the broker-agent in the ordinary course of business.